The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-web-applications/1-intro-to-interactive-pages.md

 This is what we mean by **interactive web applications**.
 Let's see how it works.

+In this lesson we'll first learn how to use JavaScript to manually manipulate HTML elements before learning how to make elements interactive.

 ## The Document Object Model (DOM)

 Consider this HTML structure: